-The bones of Bernissart
+Bones of Bernissart

-In April 1878, miners in Bernissart, a Walloon village in the former Borinage coalfield mines, found a huge amount of dinosaur bones in a 322 meter deep clay layer of the mine.
+In April 1878, miners in Bernissart, a Walloon village in the former Borinage coalfield mines, found a huge amount of dinosaur bones in a 322-meter deep clay layer of the mine.

 After the miners in Bernissart made their findings known, a group of paleontologists went to the mine to find more fossil remains of the iguanodons.
 Finally, they found thirty skeletons, ten of which were still completely intact.

 Due to the fact that the bones were still in place in their likely natural position and were preserved very well in the clay, the scientists could quickly make an anatomy of the iguanodon skeletons.
-Not much later a first setup of a standing iguanodon could be made to show the world.
+Not much later the first setup of a standing iguanodon could be made to show the world.